Lightning Ridge History Timeline

 Weetalibah Hotel.

-The delicensed Weetalibah Hotel burned down, Constable George Cox Sr. inspecting the matter.
+1926 - The delicensed Weetalibah Hotel burned down, Constable George Cox Sr. inspecting the matter.
 Regan's Store relocated, even offering a small library courtesy of Dymocks!
 The Grawin Queen was found on the Grawin fields to the southwest, causing a sensation.
 The little community of the Grawin came the closest ever to being declared a village.
-The Sunset Queen, another large stone found at the Grawin, was broken into chips but was suspected to have been 9-10 oz., a massive opal.
-Pandora, also enormous, is found on the Angledool field.
-Light of the World from the Grawin was even larger than Pandora.
+Sir Dudley de Chair, Governor of New South Wales, visits Lightning Ridge.

 The rebuilt Imperial Hotel, 1928.